quangng/Traffic_lights_system_based_on_uCOSII/README.md

 	* Flashing green means slowing down for pedestrians.

 rtos2 folder contains the source code, configuration files, and the executable for case 2 of the traffic lights project.
+C source file for this case is located at: /Traffic_lights_system_based_on_uCOSII/rtos2/BC45/SOURCE/TEST.C

+USAGE:
+This project was compiled using Borland compiler BC45, the executables run on 32-bit Windows OS.
+In this project, They were executed on 32-bit Windows XP SP2 OS.
+The executable for case 1 is located at Traffic_lights_system_based_on_uCOSII/rtos1/BC45/TEST/TEST.EXE The executable for case 2 is located at Traffic_lights_system_based_on_uCOSII/rtos2/BC45/TEST/TEST.EXE